videoflow/videoflow/docs/source/user-documentation/writing-your-own-components.rst

 One of the best features of **Videoflow** is that it can be easily extended.
 Videoflow has a good collection of components (producers, processors and consumers) that can help you quickly bootstrap a computer vision application.
-Sometimes the components provided are not enough because you need to bring your own models, or you need to implement a complex algorithm, or you are dealing with a non-standard data source.
+Sometimes the components provided are not enough because you need faster or more accurate models, or you need to implement a complex algorithm, or you are dealing with a non-standard data source.

-In this tutorial we will show you how to write your own components, and how to integrate them to the **Videoflow** application.
+This tutorial shows how to write your own components, and how to integrate them to the **Videoflow** application.

 Writing producers
 -----------------

-To write your own custom producer, you need to write a class that extends ``videoflow.core.ProducerNode``.
-You must write your own implementation of the ``next()`` method, and you may write implementations for the ``open()`` and ``close()`` methods that ``videoflow.core.ProducerNode`` inherits from ``videoflow.core.Node``.
+To write a custom producer, simply extend the class ``videoflow.core.ProducerNode``.
+You must implement the ``next()`` method, and you may implement ``open()`` and ``close()`` methods that ``videoflow.core.ProducerNode`` inherits from ``videoflow.core.Node``.

 The ``open()`` method will be called by **Videoflow**'s execution engine before the producer task begins to run.
-You should use it whenever you need to open access to resources such as file system resources, etc.
+Use it whenever to open access to resources such as file system resources, creating Tensorflow sessions, etc.

 Once the task begins to run, the task runner will continuously call the ``next()`` method of the producer.
-Each time the ``next()`` method is called, it should return the next produced element.
-To indicate that no more elements will be produced and returned, the method should raise the ``StopIteration()`` exception.
+Each time the ``next()`` method is called, it should return the next produced output.
+To indicate that no more outputs will be produced and returned, the method must raise the ``StopIteration`` exception.

-After the task finishes running because the producer has raised a ``StopIteration()``, the **Videoflow** execution engine calls the ``close()`` method.
+When the task finishes to run because the producer has raised a ``StopIteration`` exception, the **Videoflow** execution engine calls the ``close()`` method.
 The method should close any resources that were opened by the ``open()`` or ``next()`` methods.
-Examples of this resources are files and tensorflow sessions.

 See below a sample implementation of ``videoflow.producers.VideofileReader``::